Best Shoes for Corns And Calluses

 What lifestyle do you lead?

-- Does your job see you on your feet all day wearing specific (& often incorrect) footwear?
+- Does your job see you on your feet all day wearing specific (or badly fitting) footwear?

 - Do you need special safety shoes for work?

 - Do you prioritise fashion over comfort in your footwear choices?

 - Do you take part in regular sports activities where you feel discomfort from your footwear or socks?

 We always recommend adapting your footwear choices to match your lifestyle but there are some simple things you can do to help.

 Which shoes should you wear? our Top tips

 Fundamentally the best way to avoid corns and calluses is to ensure a secure and comfortable fit, with every shoe that you wear.
 This is not always easy or practical though if you follow these tips, it should help you find the right shoe for the job.You might even be able to adapt and improve some of your favourite shoes you have at home.